BUILD REGISTER · SAN DIEGO, CA

 StackBadger2026 · SECURITY TOOL

-Pentest harness for AI-assisted development — extracted from a production SaaS build, scrubbed, and open-sourced.
-The only code still earning commits after product work stopped.
-CARRIED FORWARDThe extract → scrub → review release playbook, now the standard path for anything leaving a private repo.
+A pentest harness for AI-built apps, extracted from a production SaaS codebase, then scrubbed and open-sourced.
+It was the only code still earning commits after the product work stopped.
+CARRIED FORWARDThe extract → scrub → review release playbook: archive tracked files only, scrub every brand reference, decode anything credential-shaped to prove it's synthetic, then a human pushes.
+It's now the standard path for anything leaving a private repo.

 PUBLISHED